Quilters Have Loved Handmade Applique for Centuries

 One “masterpiece” quilt, though, was reserved for the bridal bed, and young women would lavish their time and creativity on its design.
 Applique quilts were very popular for these special coverlets, with baskets of roses and wreaths of flowers rioting across their center and borders.

 Another American tradition is the folk art quilt, which was often filled with plants, animals, people, or even words, all telling a story.
 Some even preserve history that may never have been recorded otherwise, as with Harriet Powers’ quilts.
 She knew slavery and racism, born in Georgia in 1837, but she used her needle to speak to a society that didn’t want to hear her voice.
 The Smithsonian displays her Bible quilt and the Museum of Fine Arts in Boston displays her pictorial quilt, both of them preserving her bold and artistic storytelling.

-Though the pieces of fabric are stitched together by machine to make sure tighter sewing, all the quilting is done by hand.
+While the fabric pieces are stitched by machine to guarantee tighter sewing, all the quilting is done by hand.
 100% cotton fabrics make up the top and bottom of the quilt.
-The batting sandwiched between those two layers, nevertheless, is 100% polyester.
-This polyester batting guaranties both heat and also exceptional washing results.
+The batting sandwiched between those two layers, however, is 100% polyester.
+This polyester batting warranties both warmth and excellent washing results.

-You will discover our quilts to be rather sizable in length and width.
-In fact, almost all of our quilts are large enough to reduce the need for a dust ruffle or pillow shams.
-Just as mattress heights vary, each quilt's dimensions can be different as well.
-You'll find we list the quilt's measurements with the estimated drop for you to compare to the measurements you are trying to find.
-Kindly do your homework ahead of purchasing!
+You will discover our quilts to be remarkably large in length and width.
+Actuality, well-nigh of our quilts are generous enough to eliminate the necessity for a dust ruffle or pillow shams.
+Just as mattress heights are different, each quilt's dimensions can be different as well.
+We specify the quilt's dimensions together with the calculated drop for you to compare to the measurements you want.
+Kindly do your measuring ahead of buying!